Self Driving Cars

 Google sibling Waymo is applying its autonomous car tech to trucksWaymo

-Google sibling Waymo is best known for its autonomous cars and robotaxi service, which has been carrying a small number of passengers without any safety driver in Phoenix, Arizona since 2019.
-The company also has plans to install its self-driving technology, called the Waymo Driver, into semi trucks.
-Testing fan in Arizona over the summer of 2017, then started again in May 2019.
+Google sibling Waymo is best known for its autonomous cars and robotaxi service, which has been carrying a small number of passengers without any safety driver in Phoenix, Arizona, since 2019.
+The company also plans to install its self-driving technology, called the Waymo Driver, into semi-trucks.
+Testing started in Arizona over the summer of 2017 and started again in May 2019.

 Most recently, Waymo announced in January 2020 that it is to start testing on haulage routes in Texas and New Mexico.
 First, the company's Chrysler Pacifica minivans will be used to map the routes, before the trucks are rolled out and onto the public roads.
 Waymo said: "These are interesting and promising commercial routes, and we'll be using our vehicles to explore how the Waymo Driver might be able to create new transportation solutions."

-On how its technology is adapted from cars to trucks, Waymo said in March 2018: "Our software is leaning to drive big rigs in much the same way a human driver would after years of driving passenger cars.
-The principles are the same, but things like braking, turning, and blind spots are different with a fully-loaded truck and trailer."
+In March 2018, Waymo said about how its technology is adapted from cars to trucks: "Our software is learning to drive big rigs in much the same way a human driver would after years of driving passenger cars.
+The principles are the same, but things like braking, turning, and blind spots are different with a fully loaded truck and trailer."

 Volvo